nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a patient: `add` (by Cedric Lim Jun Wei)

-This is the core and basic feature of **Hospify**.
+This is a core and basic feature of **Hospify**.
 This command allows you to add a new patient to **Hospify**.
 Start by typing the command word `add`, followed by the following items:

 1. `n/NAME` : Name of patient